mike-bionic/IoT-core/README.md

-# IoT Measurement deices project
+# IoT Measurement devices project

 IoT measurement devices running on Arduino with Ethernet, ESP32 or ESP8266 are sending GET and POST request to the Api.
 Api processes the data and stores in database.